 Whether you like to refer to it as BBQ sauce, or BarBQ sauce, or the more formal barbecue sauce, the technique is simply to mix all the ingredients and simmer for 10 minutes.
 That is it.
 However, I have found that the flavors are richer if done the day ahead and allowed to mellow in the refrigerator overnight.

-Notes on the Major Ingredients
+Notes on the Ingredients

-A good deal of the stylistic differences in Southern BBQ sauces comes down to the proportions of the tomatoes (through tomato sauce or ketchup), the vinegar, and the sugars.
+A good deal of the stylistic differences in Southern BBQ sauces come down to the proportions of the tomatoes (through tomato sauce or ketchup), the vinegar, and the sugars.
 The Memphis sauces are rather tomatoey.
 A ratio of 2-to-1 is used here.
 My research showed many sauces with a ratio as high as 4-to-1.
 Those seemed way too high for me.
 In this recipe I used a bit less sugar since the ketchup called for has sugars already.

 The Classic Cheat – Ketchup